LightJason/lightjason.github.io/content/tutorials/communication.md

 agent 0    received message [   vbykpbivcwow   ] from [   agent 4   ] in cycle [   1   ]
 ```

 You can see, that the agent 0 received messages in cycle 0 and 1 and the ordering of the executed plans are different.
-This behaviour is desired, because all agents run in parallel and so the agent can receive the message before it own cycle is called otherwise the cycle is called and after that the agent receive the message. __So keep in mind that all execution is heavily asynchronized and parallel__
+This behaviour is desired, because all agents run in parallel and so the agent can receive the message before it own cycle is called otherwise the cycle is called and after that the agent receive the message. __So keep in mind that all execution is heavily asynchronized and parallel__.